An option’s premium has two main components: intrinsic value and time value.

 Factors having a significant effect on options premium include:

-Dividends and risk-free interest rate have a lesser effect.
+Dividends and risk-free interest rates have a lesser effect.

 Changes in the underlying security price can increase or decrease the value of an option.
 These price changes have opposite effects on calls and puts.
 For instance, as the value of the underlying security rises, a call will generally increase.
 However, the value of a put will generally decrease in price.
 A decrease in the underlying security’s value generally has the opposite effect.